Last revised: August 8, 2020

 The master let an enemy sow suffering into the good creation, with the hope and expectation that it would be sorted out in the harvest.
 One day all suffering will be gathered up and done away with.
 Until then, trying to sort the good from the bad only adds to the suffering.

 The strategy parabolized by sorting out the weeds from the wheat in the here and now of course has real world consequences.
 It is enculturated at the core of Original human culture — its problematic nature being the thing hidden from us since the foundation of the world (Matt 13:35, Jesus’ last statement before offering the ‘explanation’ in the second half of this lection).
 Even 2000 years after Jesus’ cross and resurrection unveiled this thing-hidden, followers of Jesus remain blind to it.
-We continue to follow the way of the authoritarian strong man who comes with a plan to allay our fears of the other.
+We continue to follow the way of the authoritarian strong man who comes with a plan to allay our fears of the Other.
+White people continue to be ‘fragile’ and do everything we can to avoid honest conversations about White Supremacist Racism.
 The Parable of the Wheat and the Weeds continues to stand in testimony both against the age-old human way and in invitation of God’s Way in Jesus Christ, the offer of the End of Us Versus Them.
 We live in that end-time of the birth pangs between the original human way and God’s Way.
 Come, Lord Jesus Christ, Come!

-2. For an excellent sermon on the parable itself which makes use of these insights, see John Davies‘ “Jesus the satirical gardener on the road to the future of God.”
+(For an excellent sermon on the parable itself which makes use of these insights, see John Davies‘ “Jesus the satirical gardener on the road to the future of God.”
 He does not deal with the ‘explanation’ of the parable, which is an arguably good choice for preachers.
-I, however, venture into that knotty problem next.
+I, however, venture into that knotty problem next.)

-3. But this reading only deals with parable itself in vs. 24-30.
-The interpretation which Jesus offers in response to his disciples query is a whole other ballgame.
-I see no slight-of-hand ways to read verses 36-43a as anything other than standard apocalyptic thinking that deeply imbibes in dualistic thinking.
+Do we now dare to deal with the allegorical reading?
+The interpretation which Jesus offers in response to his disciples query appears to undo this reading.
+It seemingly offers nothing other than standard apocalyptic thinking that deeply imbibes in dualistic thinking.
 What can we make of that?
 I see three options:

-- Jesus himself subscribed to such dualistic thinking and so the reading we suggested above is simply wrong.
+- Jesus himself subscribed to such dualistic thinking and so the reading of the parable we suggested above is simply wrong.
 Obviously, this is the least attractive option.

 - Matthew has gotten it wrong and added a later allegorical interpretation that basically undoes what the original parable was meant to do.
 To accept this option prompts questions about how much else Matthew has gotten wrong in his Gospel.
 Do we discount him, for example, every time he throws in his favorite line about “weeping and gnashing of teeth”?
 (Matthew uses this phrase six times: Matt 8:12; 13:42, 50; 22:13; 24:51; 25:30.
 Luke uses it once at 13:28, which is closest to Matthew’s first instance in 8:12.
 Was this a phrase from Q that Matthew chose to repeat five subsequent times?)

-This third option might be an example of James Alison’s more general reading of the parables (see the references to James Alison’s work on Matthew last week) as examples of being able to read them in two ways (borrowing Girard’s angle on Shakespeare throughout his book A Theater of Envy).
+So, first of all, this third option might be an example of James Alison’s more general reading of the parables (see the references to James Alison’s work on Matthew last week) as examples of being able to read them in two ways, borrowing Girard’s angle on Shakespeare throughout his book A Theater of Envy.
 Jesus speaks to two audiences.
-In the instance of this parable he gives a more clear indication of its meaning; and then the explanation is offered in a clever way that might be interpreted both in terms of the decisive, violent judgment of conventional human culture and its subversion from within by God’s Culture (“kingdom”).
+In the instance of the original parable he gives a more clear indication of its meaning; and then the explanation is offered in a clever way that might be interpreted both in terms of the decisive, violent judgment of conventional human culture and its subversion from within by God’s Culture (“kingdom”).

-We crave bloody sacrifice; God gives us mercy.
+In anticipating the harvest, we crave bloody sacrifice of those we deem enemies; the cross shows us that God will instead give us mercy.
 Matthew’s Jesus has already told us twice, quoting Hosea 6:6 (“For I desire steadfast love and not sacrifice, the knowledge of God rather than burnt offerings”):

 “Go and learn what this means, ‘I desire mercy, not sacrifice.’
 For I have come to call not the righteous but sinners.”
 (Matthew 9:13)”